 of unused attachments and do not appear in the search results screen.

-Ignored attachments labels
+Exclude attachments with these labels

 Ignore attachments macros, space attachments macros and gallery macros